Planning a Family Reunion

 “I suppose all of us have our own favorite reason for having family reunions.
 In a way, they are extensions of family home evenings.
 Family reunions are an opportunity to gather our larger, eternal families together to learn to understand and love one another, and to unite ourselves in the work of the Lord, just as we do in family home evenings.” – Alma Heaton, Really Getting Together: Your Family Reunion, Ensign, Jun 1975, 12

-In a previous post I talked about the importance of improving extended family relationships and mentioned a few ways that this might be done.
+In a previous post I talked about that this might be done.
 I’d like to discuss one of those ways now: planning a family reunion.

 Growing up I had never attended a family reunion, at least in the official sense of the word.
 We would go on vacations to visit family at times, since our immediate family was alone in our area.
 We lived in Utah and all of my Aunts, Uncle and Grandparents lived either on the West Coast or in Texas, so we didn’t see them very often.